underscoreio/shapeless-guide/src/pages/poly/product-mapper.md

 but is actually two calls:
 one call to `mapTo` to fix the `B` type parameter, and one call to `Builder.apply` to specify the `Poly`.
-Some of shapeless' built-in ops extension methods use similar tricks.
+Some of shapeless' built-in ops extension methods use similar tricks to provide the user with convenient syntax.